sharkdp/numbat/book/src/basics/operations.md

 # Operations

-Numbat operators and other language constructs, ordered by precedence form *high* to *low*:
+Numbat operators and other language constructs, ordered by precedence from *high* to *low*:

 | Operation / operator      | Syntax                               |
 | ------------------------- | ------------------------------------ |